The Sir Thomas Brisbane Planetarium at Mt Coot-tha

 The Lord Mayor Brisbane explains the focus of the Planetarium – “From the launch of the first artificial satellite Sputnik, to the magnificent lunar landings, robotic exploration of the Solar System and privately operated space flights – the Planetarium offers a fascinating look at space history.”.

-He encourages everyone to visit the Planetarium, in order to “enjoy a show in the Cosmic Skydome, take a tour of Brisbane’s current night sky with one of our astronomers or visit the Planetarium’s Display Zone to take an astronomical journey from the present day Solar System to the time of the Big Bang.”.
+He encourages everyone to visit the Planetarium, in order to “enjoy a show in the Cosmic Skydome, take a tour of Brisbane’s current night sky with one of our astronomers or visit the Planetarium’s Display Zone to take an astronomical journey from the present day Solar System to the time of the Big Bang.”

-Attractions at the Brisbane Planetarium
+Attractions at The Sir Thomas Brisbane Planetarium

-The Sir Thomas Brisbane Planetarium has many exciting attractions for visitors, including:
+The Sir Thomas Brisbane Planetarium has many exciting attractions for visitors including:

 - Display Zone